Introduction

 LCM(a,b) = (a × b) ÷ GCF(a,b)

 At the end of the day, while the least common factor of any two positive integers is invariably 1, the concepts of greatest common factor and least common multiple form the backbone of number theory and practical mathematics.
-And these tools empower us to simplify complex fractions, synchronize recurring events, and distribute resources efficiently.
-By mastering the relationships between factors and multiples, students gain not just computational skills, but also a framework for logical thinking that extends far beyond the classroom.
+On top of that, by mastering the relationships between factors and multiples, students gain not just computational skills, but also a framework for logical thinking that extends far beyond the classroom.
+Also, these tools empower us to simplify complex fractions, synchronize recurring events, and distribute resources efficiently.
 Whether you're reducing a fraction to its simplest form or planning the optimal schedule for overlapping cycles, these fundamental concepts remain indispensable.

 Real-World Applications

 Understanding factors and multiples extends far beyond textbook exercises.
-In resource allocation, the GCF helps divide items evenly among groups—imagine distributing 12 sandwiches and 18 drinks among party guests with no leftovers.
-In scheduling, the LCM synchronizes recurring events: if one bus arrives every 12 minutes and another every 18 minutes, both will arrive together every 36 minutes Surprisingly effective..
+Day to day, in resource allocation, the GCF helps divide items evenly among groups—imagine distributing 12 sandwiches and 18 drinks among party guests with no leftovers.
+In scheduling, the LCM synchronizes recurring events: if one bus arrives every 12 minutes and another every 18 minutes, both will arrive together every 36 minutes.

 Cryptography, the foundation of secure communication, relies heavily on number theory concepts including factors and multiples.
 Modern encryption algorithms manipulate large numbers and their properties to protect data.